kyverno/website/content/en/docs/writing-policies/verify-images/sigstore/_index.md

 ## Using a different signature algorithm

 By default, cosign uses `sha256` has func when computing digests.
-To use a different signature algorithm, specify the signature algorithm for each attestor:
+To use a different signature algorithm, specify the signature algorithm for each attestor as follows:

 ```yaml
 ...